SpongeBob SquarePants: Voice actors

 Carolyn Lawrence voices Sandy Cheeks.
 She was in Los Feliz, Los Angeles, with a friend who knew SpongeBob SquarePants casting director Donna Grillo.
 Her friend said to Grillo that Lawrence had "an interesting voice".
 Grillo invited her to audition and she got the role.
-American actress Mary Jo Catlett, who is known for her live-action roles on television programs from the 1970s such as Diff'rent Strokes and M*A*S*H provides Mrs. Puff's voice.
+American actress Mary Jo Catlett, who is known for her live-action roles on television programs from the 1970s such as Diff'rent Strokes and M*A*S*H, provides Mrs. Puff's voice.
 As of 2017, voicing Mrs. Puff has become her only regular television role; Catlett described herself as "basically retired" in 2013, since she feels that voicing Mrs. Puff requires less preparation than her performances in person.
 Lori Alan voices Pearl Krabs.
 During her audition for the role, Alan was shown an early drawing of the characters and noted that Pearl was much larger than the rest of the cast.
 She decided to reflect the character's size in her voice by making it deep and full in tone.
 She aimed to make it invoke the sound of whales' low vocalizations while also sounding "spoiled and lovable."
 In an interview with AfterBuzz TV, Alan said she knew Pearl "had to sound somewhat like a child," but needed "an abnormally large voice."

-In addition to the regular cast, episodes feature guest voices from many professions, including actors, athletes, authors, musicians, and artists.
-Recurring guest voices include: Ernest Borgnine, who voiced Mermaid Man from 1999 until his death in 2012; Tim Conway as the voice of Barnacle Boy from 1999 until his death in 2019; Brian Doyle-Murray as the Flying Dutchman; and Marion Ross as Grandma SquarePants.
+In addition to the regular cast, some episodes feature guest voices, whom may hail from various professions, including actors, athletes, authors, musicians, and artists.
+Recurring guest appearances include: Ernest Borgnine, who voiced Mermaid Man from 1999 until his death in 2012; Tim Conway as the voice of Barnacle Boy from 1999 until his death in 2019; Brian Doyle-Murray as the Flying Dutchman; and Marion Ross as Grandma SquarePants.
 Notable guests who have provided vocal cameo appearances include: David Bowie as Lord Royal Highness in the television film Atlantis SquarePantis; John Goodman as the voice of Santa in the episode "It's a SpongeBob Christmas!"; Johnny Depp as the voice of the surf guru, Jack Kahuna Laguna, in the episode "SpongeBob SquarePants vs. The Big One"; and Victoria Beckham as the voice of Queen Amphitrite in the episode "The Clash of Triton".

 Voice recording sessions always include a full cast of actors, which Kenny describes as "getting more unusual".
 Kenny said, "That's another thing that's given SpongeBob its special feel.
 Everybody's in the same room, doing it old radio-show style.
 It's how the stuff we like was recorded".
 Series writer Jay Lender said, "The recording sessions were always fun ..."
 For the first three seasons, Hillenburg and Drymon sat in the recording studio and directed the actors.
-Andrea Romano became the voice director in the fourth season, and Tom Kenny took over the role during the ninth.
-Wednesday is recording day, the same schedule followed by the crew since 1999.
-Casting supervisor Jennie Monica Hammond said, "I loved Wednesdays".
+Andrea Romano became the voice director in the fourth season, and Kenny took over the role during the ninth.